mathetos/synced-pattern-popups/README.md

 **Note:** Only synced patterns (not unsynced patterns) can be used for popups.
 The admin interface only shows synced patterns.

+### Per-Post Popup Support Toggle

+If your trigger links are injected dynamically (e.g., inside Gravity Forms, AJAX-loaded content, or page builders), the plugin's automatic detection might not find them.
+In these cases, you can force the popup assets to load on a specific post/page.

+**How to use:**

+1. Edit the post/page where you have dynamic triggers
+2. Look for the **"Synced Pattern Popup Support"** meta box in the sidebar
+3. Change the toggle from **"Default"** to **"Forced On"**
+4. Save the post

+**When to use "Forced On":**
+- Trigger links are inside Gravity Forms
+- Content is loaded via AJAX after page load
+- Page builders that inject content dynamically
+- Any case where the trigger isn't in the raw post content

+**When to use "Default":**
+- Trigger links are in regular post content, blocks, or menus
+- The plugin can automatically detect the triggers
+- This covers 99% of use cases

 ### Multiple Popups on One Page

 You can have multiple different popups on the same page - just use different pattern IDs.
 You can mix both methods: